Description

 How should LTX plugs be stored on site?

 Keep the 200-piece boxes in a dry store at normal site temperatures.
 The polyethylene body and polyamide pin remain stable across the −20 °C to +60 °C range typical of UK conditions and are unaffected by humidity.
-Avoid prolonged direct sun on stripped pallets, since UV degrades unprotected thermoplastics over multi-year exposure — a storage discipline issue, not a short-term concern.
+Avoid prolonged direct sun on stripped pallets, since UV degrades unprotected thermoplastics over multi-year exposure — a storage discipline point rather than a short-term concern.

-Both the polyethylene body and polyamide pin are recyclable thermoplastics that enter standard plastics recovery streams.
-The cardboard 200-piece packaging is fully recyclable through paper and card collection.
-For projects tracking embodied carbon, the all-plastic LTX range also carries lower upfront carbon than steel-pin alternatives, which suits sustainability-targeted specifications under PAS 2035 and Warm Homes programme requirements.
+The polyethylene body and polyamide pin are recyclable thermoplastics that enter standard plastics recovery streams, and the cardboard packaging recycles through paper and card collection.
+The all-plastic range also carries lower upfront embodied carbon than steel-pin alternatives, which suits sustainability-targeted specifications under PAS 2035 and Warm Homes programme requirements.
+Renders World holds the full LTX range in matched lengths, keeping specification and reordering straightforward.